cvsync/TransparentGlass/README.md

 # Transparent Glass
-The Minecraft (Java Edition) resource pack ``Transparent Glass'' , which replace glass blocks/panes with the very simple transparent one.
+The Minecraft resource pack ``Transparent Glass'' , which replace glass blocks/panes with the very simple transparent one.

+For Java Edition users, try TransparentGlass.zip.
+For Bedrock Edition users, try TransparentGlassBE.zip.